-'''

-IRQ EXIT arg1 arg2 arg3
+IRQ EXIT argl arg2 arg3

-'''

 This trace event is logged whenever an interrupt is exited.
-Its arguments are identical to those of the IRQ ENTRY trace event.
+Its arguments are identical to those of the IRQ\ENTRY trace event.

 The IRQ\ENTRY and IRQ\EXIT event arguments differ from their raw kernel counterparts as described in /usr/include/linux/tracer.h.